(Int->)n([]ne)->...

 f `mcomp` g:: a1->a2-> .... ->d

-We resolve the ambiguity in the above definition by assuming
+To resolve the ambiguity in the above definition we assume that cp is not a function type.

 The problem was originally posed on comp.lang.functional by Immanuel Litzroth, who wrote: